Nicole Wiggins

-Nicole Wiggins Sancho (born 9 August 2000) is a Spanish handball player for BM Granollers and the Spanish national team.
+Nicole Wiggins Sancho (born 9 August 2000) is a Spanish handball player for Borussia Dortmund in the Frauen-Bundesliga and the Spanish national team.

 She represented Spain at the 2022 European Women's Handball Championship in Slovenia, Montenegro and North Macedonia.

 On 23 December 2022, Wiggins signed a two-year contract with French OGC Nice Côte d'Azur Handball.

 Personal life

 Wiggins was born in Spain to an English father and Dutch mother.